toanlc01/Tron-Game/README.md

 # Tron-Game
-A project I did with my friend when I took an Introduction to Functional Programming course.
+Tron game is a project I worked on with my friend taking an Introduction to Functional Programming course.

-It is pretty simple.
-All you need to do is downloading the code and run it.
-Hope you enjoy!
+Simply download the code and run it.
+No extra installations required.